mauricechouam/s-technical-curriculum-public-maste/async-content/10-inefficient-algorithms.md

 [Back to Contents](https://github.com/coding-boot-camp/cs-technical-curriculum/tree/master/async-content)

-# Lesson Six: Inefficient Algorithms
+# Lesson Ten: Inefficient Algorithms

 In this lesson, we will cover NP algorithms.
 The runtime for algorithms that run in NP grows exponentially as the size of the input increases.